onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 engineered for emergence

 Ok, fine, you dont want to call it a religion or an ideology… how about a worldview?
 A philosophy?
 A participatory society?
-A transnational political project?
+A transnational political/socioeconomic project?
 I DONT CARE WHAT YOU CALL IT - deng quote here about catching mice
     **whisper** p.s. it's totally a religion

 “Why so serious” with the pie on the face instead of paint